CFMTech/slides-osxp21/slides.md

 ### Know your tests

- - Applying load to a system can harm the performances
+ - Applying load to a system can harm performances <!-- .element class="fragment" data-fragment-index="1" -->
- - Analyzing resources can
+ - Analyzing resources can <!-- .element class="fragment" data-fragment-index="2" -->
-    - provide comprehensive view of tests and their category
+    - provide comprehensive view of tests and their category <!-- .element class="fragment" data-fragment-index="2" -->
-    - help determining problems
+    - help you determining problems <!-- .element class="fragment" data-fragment-index="2" -->
-    - validate new dev
+    - validate new dev <!-- .element class="fragment" data-fragment-index="3" -->

 --- ---
 ### Questions?